fabiodoppio/mvc/README.md

     {{"My %s text", $myvar}}
 ```

-(But don't forget to update your language files in your 'locale' directory!)
+(But don't forget to update your language files in your _locale_ directory!)

 ***Detailed documentation will coming soon..***